giellalt/lang-mns/mns.md

+# Mansi description

+All documents in one file

 # N O R T H E R N   M A N S I   D I S A M B I G U A T O R

 **Nore!** Some tag declarations or sets may be left from copying this file from sma.

 ## Delimiters , tags and sets

 DELIMITERS = "<.>" "<!>" "<?>" "<...>" "<¶>"; # DELIMITERS = "<.>" "<!>" "<?>" "<...>" "<¶>"; # @CODE

 ## Tags and sets

 ### Tags declared as single-membered LISTs